colbycheeze/colbycheeze.com/source/blog/2015-10-09-zero-to-developer.html.markdown

 I've always thrived in self paced conditions, and this is exactly what I needed:
 A roadmap.

-> **NOTE:** For anyone reading this, The Odin Project is an out-dated and dead
+> **NOTE:** For anyone reading this, The Odin Project is a great resource for learning Ruby and Rails,
-> project.
-I would VERY HIGHLY recommend using [Free Code Camp](http://freecodecamp.com)
+> although now days I would VERY HIGHLY recommend using [Free Code Camp](http://freecodecamp.com)
+> which has become an amazing project with a huge community backing it.

 ## Fully Commit